alex-morikado/movie-recommender/README.md

 **(fanFavorite ?inputMovie ?fanFavMovie ?rating)** indicates that inputMovie and fanFavMovie are similar and that fanFavMovie has a large number of ratings on IMDB.

-**(academyFavorite ?inputMovie ?academyFavorite)** indicates that inputMovie and academyFavorite are similar and that academyFavorite has won an Academy Award.
+**(academyFavorite ?inputMovie ?academyFavMovie)** indicates that inputMovie and academyFavMovie are similar and that academyFavMovie has won an Academy Award.

 **(oldies ?inputMovie ?oldMovie)** indicates that inputMovie and oldMovie are similar and that oldMovie was released before 1980.